-Nitrification inhibitors are chemical compounds that prevent microorganisms in the soil from producing nitrous oxide (a by-product from the conversion of nitrogen to nitrate).16 xvii These decisions align with advice that we commissioned from The Agribusiness Group xviii A bolus is a large time-release tablet that stays in the rumen of dairy cows
+Nitrification inhibitors are chemical compounds that prevent microorganisms in the soil from producing nitrous oxide (a by-product from the conversion of nitrogen to nitrate).

 Our evidence suggests that the nitrification inhibitors are expected to be available commercially as soon as 2025.
 They are likely to come at a relatively high abatement cost compared to mitigations that reduce emissions for other greenhouse gases.
 As such we have not included nitrification inhibitors in our EB4 demonstration path.